jvanname/circcash/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Participating in hateful or offensive forums such as the Circcash (unofficial server) on Discord created on 11/14/2020
+* Participating in hateful or offensive forums such as the unofficial Circcash server on Discord created on 11/14/2020
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities